Skip to content

 Quality of Life

 Tracking the behaviour of your much-loved horse will help you to understand their mental and physical wellbeing and their overall quality of life.
 This can sometimes be difficult to assess, especially when you see your horse every day.
-You can use our quality of life indicator with a checklist that will hopefully help.

 We always encourage horse owners and carers to work closely with their vet to help with the decision-making process.
 If the best decision for your horse is for them to be put to sleep, BHS Friends will discuss the choices with you, from the method of euthanasia, to what to do afterwards.